 Monthly employment gains have decelerated from a high this year of 275,000 in January.
 Payrolls rose 69,000 in May after a 77,000 increase in April, according to data from the Labor Department.
 The jobless rate climbed to 8.2 percent from 8.1 percent.
 Average hourly earnings rose 1.7 percent last month from May 2011, the smallest increase since December 2010.

-Atlanta-based Home Depot Inc. (HD), the largest U.S. home- improvement retailer, is among companies projecting joblessness will remain stubbornly high.
+Atlanta-based Home Depot Inc. (HD:US), the largest U.S. home- improvement retailer, is among companies projecting joblessness will remain stubbornly high.

 “We will still face higher-than-normal unemployment and underemployment rates, with the consequence that value will remain of major importance to our customers,” Chief Executive Officer Frank Blake said at an analyst conference on June 6.
 “Growth will be moderate.”